Note

 OpenShift OAuth server

-Using OAuth Proxy
+Using an OAuth Proxy

 Validating the Install